ataltanwar/dummydata/README.md

 * Fully client-side generation
 * No data storage or transmission
-* Synthetic testing data only
+* Synthetic testing data only.
-* Built-in testing-use disclaimers and guidance
+* Built-in testing-use disclaimers.

 ---